luizalabs/hello-teresa/README.md

 ## Deploy

-Some information to up and run your application on Kubernetes with Teresa.
+Some information to get your application up and running on Kubernetes with Teresa.

 ### Port
-Don't use a fixed port to up your web application, instead, read the environment variable `PORT`, for instance:
+Don't listen on a hardcoded port, but instead read the port from the environment variable `PORT`.
+For instance:

 ```go
 port := os.Getenv("PORT")